 Children love puppies and dogs.
 And they are not shy about running up to a dog to get a hug.
 Unfortunately, the dog misinterprets the action and defends itself.
 Owners of dogs have a duty to put their dogs up when children are around to prevent this very scenario.
 Also, some homeowners still insist on having “dangerous” dogs and fail to take proper precautions to make sure their neighbors are safe.
 Fences may not be enough if the dog can climb over.
 And it is always surprising at how many cases involve unrestrained dogs off leash who end up attacking neighbor children.

 Sadly, despite backup cameras in newer vehicles, small children are still injured and killed by parents or friends who simply do not check what is behind their vehicle before putting the vehicle in reverse.
 Always make sure you know where children are before getting into your car.
 Go slowly so that you can avoid the unthinkable.

 Even though children will be children, the law does not always allow them to recover in every situation.
 All states have specific laws which address legal defenses to injuries involving children.
 In SC and NC, the law is commonly called the “rule of sevens.”
 Children below the age of 7 years old are deemed to be legally incapable of negligence.
 From 7 to 14 years of age, there is a presumption of innocence, but that legal presumption can be rebutted.
 After the age of 14, children are essentially held to the standard of an adult “reasonable person in the same or similar situation” standard.

-With offices in Columbia, Charlotte, Rock Hill, Fort Mill, and Charleston, we would be honored to assist you in the trying time following your child’s injury wherever the injury occurred in the Carolinas.
-Call attorney Robert J. Reeves, personally, at 803-554-4157 or 704-351-7979 to discuss your case and schedule a free consultation.
+With offices in Charlotte, Rock Hill, Fort Mill, and Charleston, we would be honored to assist you in the trying time following your child’s injury wherever the injury occurred in the Carolinas.
+Call attorney Robert J. Reeves personally at 803-554-4157 SC or 704-351-7979 NC to discuss your case and schedule a private consultation.